Black Bean Protein Brownies

 Why Black Beans?

-I know that putting black beans in brownies may seem like a crazy dietitian thing to do (it is, actually) or just a crunchy Seattle thing to do (yup – that, too) but it’s actually a really great move when making brownies.
-First of all, they don’t taste savory or like beans.
-However, they do get a boost of fiber, vitamins, minerals and antioxidants and an improved, moist and chewy texture that’s perfect for brownies.
-Because of their dark color, black beans blend perfectly into the batter and you’ll never know they’re there if you don’t tell.
+I know that putting black beans in brownies might sound like a crazy dietitian thing to do (and, well, it is) or maybe just a crunchy Seattle move (guilty as charged), but trust me—it’s actually a really great move when making brownies.
+First of all, they don’t make your brownies taste savory or bean-like at all.
+Instead, they sneak in a healthy boost of fiber, vitamins, minerals, and antioxidants while giving your brownies that perfect, moist, chewy texture.

 The Bean Base